TAPANANSHUTRIPATHY/DBMS-Mini-Project/README.md

 ### 🟢 Phase 9 — Frontend Optimization & Localization

-Focused on highly improving data loading speeds, graph visualization, and localization without paid APIs.
+Focused on highly improving data loading speeds, graph visualization, localization, and dashboard robustness.
 - **24-Hour Master Chart:** Pinned a fixed `00:00–23:00` axis where missing records render accurately as line gaps (`spanGaps: false`).
 Removed chart animation delays for instant rendering.
 - **Parallel Fetch & Caching:** Routed around API latency by racing endpoints (`Promise.any()`) and caching raw data for 60 seconds, preventing redundant network calls when switching dates or auto-refreshing.
 - **Keyless Geocoding API:** Migrated from Google Maps to totally free APIs using Photon (OSM) for location autocomplete and BigDataCloud for precise reverse-geocoding without API keys.
+- **Offline Resilience:** Increased the online/offline connection threshold to 6 minutes.
+Ensured that during temporary device offline states, the dashboard retains and displays the last known sensor data rather than clearing to empty states (`--`).
+- **Data Continuity in Graphs:** Fixed chart rendering logic so data lines remain continuous and do not vanish when new data points are temporarily unavailable.
+- **UI/UX Enhancements:** Removed the unused battery status display and optimized layout spacing.
+Eliminated flickering issues in the news ticker to ensure a smooth, professional data stream.

 ---